 Note that all runners are different here.
 What works for your friends might not work for you.
 Stick to what you know, and set yourself up for individual success on race day.
 If the aid stations won’t have what you need, pack it with you or have supporters set up to give you what you need.

 Design your training nutrition by the book, but design your race-day marathon nutrition plan based solely on what YOU need.

-Your marathon training diet will take thought, but it can definitely meet your normal dietary needs and goals.
+Your marathon training diet plan will take thought, but it can definitely meet your normal dietary needs and goals.